 Collecting His Symptoms

-On taking his case, Actium’s problem was obvious: a pale, walnut-sized lump protruding from his chest, making it difficult for him to eat or drink from his food bowls.
+Case taking: Actium’s problem was obvious: a pale, walnut-sized lump protruding from his chest, making it difficult for him to eat or drink.
 But if I was to treat this pale lump, more information would be needed.

-Treating animals with homeopathy is no different to treating humans – the remedy has to be matched to their mental-emotional and physical symptoms.
-Knowing that more than twenty homeopathic remedies had the potential to treat lipomas like Actium’s I had to narrow the field to find the most helpful one for him – more symptoms were needed.
+Treating animals with homeopathy is no different to treating humans – the remedy has to match their physical and mental/emotional symptoms.
+More than twenty homeopathic remedies had the potential to treat lipomas like Actium’s, so I had to narrow the field.
+More symptoms were needed.

-While I would normally describe Actium as a hyperactive, happy little bird who liked to mimic words and dance to Willy Nelson songs, my family had always said it was a good thing he was only a budgie; that if he were any larger, we would have lost our fingers years ago as he was prone to sudden rages where he’d shriek, scold loudly, and then bite.
+I would normally describe Actium as a hyperactive, happy little bird who liked to mimic words and dance to Willy Nelson songs.
+But my family had always said it was a good thing he was only a budgie; if he were any larger, we would have lost our fingers years ago.
+He was prone to sudden rages where he’d shriek, scold loudly, and then bite.

-These symptoms pointed squarely to the homeopathic remedy Belladonna- a remedy known for treating sudden, violent rages in which the adult, or more commonly a child, can scream and bite with their anger.
+These symptoms pointed squarely to the homeopathic remedy Belladonna – a remedy known for treating sudden, violent rages in which a child (or adult!) can scream and bite with their anger.
 It was also one of the listed remedies for treating lipomas.

 Treating the Tumour

 It took two weeks before I decided to pronounce the lipoma as ‘dead’.
 It had shrivelled in size and was now a nuggety brown colour.
 During this time I’d changed his remedy from Belladonna to a complementary homeopathic remedy called Calcarea carbonica (Calc-c) as indicated by his changing symptoms.
-Finally, a month later when the Calc-c had run its course, I retook his case and prescribed homeopathic Silicea.
+Finally,when the Calc-c had run its course a month later, I retook his case and prescribed homeopathic Silicea.

-For those familiar with homeopathy, you may know Silica as the ‘homeopathic scalpel’.
+Those familiar with homeopathy may know Silica as the ‘homeopathic scalpel’.
 It is famous for, among other things, expelling foreign bodies from the skin.
 Deep-seated thorns, splinters, and shards of glass can often pop from the skin with a few doses of Silica.

-As the lump was obviously dead but still sitting on Actium’s chest wall I decided that a few doses of this homeopathic scalpel would probably help him to shed it.
+As the lump was obviously dead but still sitting on Actium’s chest wall I decided that a few doses of Silica would probably help him to shed it.

 Progress in Pictures